Welcome to our updated NitroPack review.

 If you’re willing to pay for top-notch performance, NitroPack has a lot going for it:

-First off, the performance improvements in my tests were…well, pretty dang impressive.
+First off, the performance improvements in my tests were…well, pretty impressive.
 It actually performed a lot better than I expected.
-My test site is already pretty speedy with its DigitalOcean droplet, but NitroPack still cut my site’s page load times by well over 50% for both the Chicago and Mumbai tests.

 Final verdict?
 If you’re willing to invest in your site’s performance, you should definitely consider NitroPack.
-If you’re using WordPress and on a tight budget, a one-time fee plugin like WP Rocket might give you better value.
+If you’re on a tight budget, they have a limited free plan that is enough for small websites.